lamps-wg/RFC5019bis/draft-bonnell-rfc5019bis.md

 these OCSP clients should transition from SHA-1 to SHA-256 as soon as practical.

-Newer OCSP clients that support this document MUST use SHA-256 as the hashing algorithm for the CertID.issuerNameHash and the CertID.issuerKeyHash values.
+Newer OCSP clients that conform with this profile MUST use SHA-256 as the hashing algorithm for the CertID.issuerNameHash and the CertID.issuerKeyHash values.